-Although advancing and ascending [to the] Ten Abodes, Ten Practices, Ten Dedications, Ten Grounds [and] Equal Awakening, each profound position, [are] still again with these one hundred [and] forty-one vows [i.e. the verses in the Pure Practices’ Chapter], then for advancing cultivation [with] them accordingly.
+Although advancing and ascending [to the] Ten Abodes, Ten Practices, Ten Dedications, Ten Grounds [and] Equal Awakening, each profound position, [is] still again with these one hundred [and] forty-one vows [i.e. the aspiration verses in the Pure Practices’ Chapter], then for advancing cultivation [with] them accordingly.

-[From this] is [it] known, [that] this one chapter [and this] sūtra, [have] connections [that are] extremely great, not only as [the] beginning foundation of entering Buddhism, [it] truly can [be] called that great core [for] accomplishing Buddhahood.
+[From this] is [it] known, [that] this one chapter [and this] sūtra, [have] connections [that are] extremely great, not only as [the] beginning foundation of entering Buddhism, [it] truly can [be] called [the] great root of accomplishing Buddhahood.

-Thus [did the] Early Sòng [Dynasty’s] Dharma Master Xǐngcháng [i.e. 净土宗七祖: the Pure Land Tradition’s Seventh Patriarch], [who] admired [the] character [of] Mount Lú’s honourable [Great Master Huì]yuǎn, promote [the] Pure Land Dharma Door, [with his] pricked blood write this chapter, also with Pure Practices naming his society [i.e. 净行社: Pure Practices Society].
+Thus [did the] Early Sòng [Dynasty’s] Dharma Master Xǐngcháng [i.e. 净土宗七祖: The Pure Land Tradition’s 7th Patriarch], [who] admired [the] character [of] Mount Lú’s honourable [Great Master Huì]yuǎn] [i.e. 净土宗初祖: The Pure Land Tradition’s 1st Patriarch), promote [the] Pure Land Dharma Door, [with his] pricked blood write this chapter, also with Pure Practices naming his society [i.e. 净行社: Pure Practices Society].